 Breastmilk is the quintessential human superfood, it not only feeds but provides protection against disease and infections like sudden infant death syndrome (SIDS), 'glue ear' or ear infections, respiratory infections, diarrhea, eczema and allergies.

 Breastmilk is also the ultimate transformer, adapting itself to the needs of the baby each time the baby feeds.
 The first milk, known as colostrum contains high concentrations of antibodies, is nutrient dense and adds beneficial bacteria to their digestive tract.

 Throughout breastfeeding the baby's saliva sends messages back to the mother, changing the nutrient makeup of the milk to make the baby's immune system stronger.

-Beyond pumping and dumping
+The pumping and dumping myth

 Expressing breast milk and throwing it away to help remove alcohol, otherwise known as 'pumping and dumping', does not reduce the amount of alcohol in breastmilk.
-As it is with blood, only time can bring down the levels of alcohol in breastmilk.
+As it is with alcohol in blood, only time can bring down the levels of alcohol in breastmilk.